 Answer: Job-work is a supply of service and not eligible for composition scheme.
 Any manufacturer or processor who wishes to carry out job-work for others would not be eligible for composition scheme.

-Answer: A registered person under composition scheme would not have input tax credit and he would make all his tax payments by debit in the electronic cash ledger maintained at the common portal.
-The taxpayer can deposit cash anytime in the electronic cash ledger at his convenience.
-The payment in electronic cash ledger can be made through all modes available like e-payment through net-banking, credit card and debit card, over the counter of banks, RTGS
+Answer: A registered person under composition scheme would not have input tax credit and he would make all his tax payments by debit in the cash ledger maintained at the common portal.
+The taxpayer can deposit cash any time in the electronic cash ledger at his convenience.
+The payment in cash ledger can be made through all modes available like e-payment through net-banking, credit card and debit card, over the counter of banks, RTGS or N EFT.

 Answer: No, registered person under the composition scheme will not pay taxes every month.
 He would file return and pay taxes on a quarterly basis i.e. for each quarter of the financial year.
 Due date for payment of tax for them would be on or before the 18th day after the end of such quarter.